 We considered several ideas, one of which was using laser measurements (laser micrometers was what we looked at initially) and Brandon Dube has suggested laser interferometry on the Lensrentals blog.
-I had some discussion with Ilija at Kolari Vision and he raised the issue of reflectance of the various surfaces in front of the sensor (5 in total for Sony Alpha mirrorless).
+I had some discussion with Ilija at Kolari Vision and he raised the issue of reflectance of the various surfaces in front of the sensor—5 in total for Sony Alpha mirrorless.
 What surface are you measuring?
 And the IR filter is highly reflective to visible light but the bayer CFA is not, while the bayer CFA is quite IR reflective.
-It makes choosing the ideal wavelength for the laser seem troublesome, but perhaps not.
+It makes choosing the ideal wavelength for the laser seem troublesome, or perhaps not.

-Earlier this year, I learned about Keyance’s confocal white light displacement sensors and their advantages vs lasers and a representative arranged a demonstration for me.
-These are some of the major differences between confocal vs laser displacement sensors that are advantageous for our situation:
+Earlier this year, I learned about Keyance’s confocal white light displacement sensors and their advantages vs lasers and a sales representative arranged a demonstration for me.
+I learned these are some of the major differences between confocal vs laser displacement sensors that are advantageous for our situation:

 1. They are much less sensitive to surface curvature/perpendicularity of the sensor to the measurement surface and aren’t bothered by reflective or mirror surfaces.
 Laser sensors need the measurement surface to be within 1 or 2 degrees parallel to the sensor.
 Mirrored surfaces and glass are especially hard for lasers needing strict alignment requirements while confocal is much more forgiving.